SPECIAL

 5.

-'The Ransom Artist': Someone reserves
+'The Ransom Artist': Someone reserves a

 Can this really happen?
 Is this legal?